 Skyscrapers, night lights, endless cityscape – New York City has it all.
-And while there are endless of wonderful restaurants to spend a nice night out over dinner and a glass of wine, a breathtaking view might seal the deal.
+And while there are endless of wonderful restaurants to spend a nice night out over dinner and a glass of wine, or a long and sunny lunch, a breathtaking view might seal the deal.

 To help along the way, this guide presents that NYC rooftop restaurant not to miss.
-It doesn't matter if you are a visitor or a homegrown New Yorker, we are sure you'll find something you like.
+It doesn't matter if you are a visitor or a homegrown New Yorker, we are sure you'll find a restaurant on rooftop you like (love).

 For the best places to have pre- or post dinner cocktails with a view, check out our full guide to the best rooftop bars NYC.

-The Rooftop Guide's listing of the 6 best rooftop restaurants NYC
+Here is The Rooftop Guide's listing of the 18 best rooftop restaurants NYC

 Westlight NYC is found in Brooklyn, on top of the trendy hotel William Vale.
 With location outside Manhattan, this 22nd floor venue comes with an amazing and complete panoramic view over the skyline.